UPES M.Tech Admissions 2026

 GATE Exam Date:07 Feb' 26 - 08 Feb' 26

 GATE 2026 Question Paper - The GATE is the entrance examination taken by engineering graduates who wish to pursue further studies or secure a job at Indian Public Sector Undertakings (PSUs).
 To crack GATE 2026, the best method is to solve previous year papers.
 This helps us understand the exam pattern, identify the types of questions asked, recognize trends, and see which topics are frequently covered.
 In this article, we have provided GATE previous year question papers along with their solutions, details about the exam pattern, the marking scheme, and some preparation tips.
-To learn more about GATE exam 2026, just scroll down the article.
+To learn more about GATE exam 2026, read the article.

 This Story also Contains